Direct laser-written optomechanical membranes in fiber Fabry-Perot cavities: Abstract

 \section{Abstract}

-Integrated micro and nanophotonic optomechanical experiments enable the manipulation of mechanical resonators on the single phonon level.
+\COMM{Recent m}Integrated micro- and nanophotonic optomechanical experiments \COMM{achieving record optomechanical coupling strengths }enable\COMM{d} the manipulation of mechanical resonators on the single phonon level.
 Interfacing these structures requires elaborate techniques limited in tunability, flexibility, and scaling towards multi-mode systems.
 Here, we demonstrate a cavity optomechanical experiment using 3D-laser-written polymer membranes inside fiber Fabry-Perot cavities.
-Vacuum coupling strengths of $\sim \SI{30}{\kilo\hertz}$ to the fundamental megahertz mechanical mode are reached.
-We observe optomechanical spring tuning of the mechanical resonator by tens of kHz exceeding its linewidth at cryogenic temperatures.
-The extreme flexibility of the laser writing process allows for a direct integration of the membrane into the microscopic cavity.
-The direct fiber coupling, its scaling capabilities to coupled resonator systems, and the potential implementation of dissipation dilution structures and integration of electrodes make it a promising platform for fiber-tip integrated accelerometers, optomechanically tunable multi-mode mechanical systems, or directly fiber-coupled systems for microwave to optics conversion.
+Vacuum coupling rates of $g_0/2\pi \approx \SI{30}{\kilo\hertz}$ to the fundamental megahertz mechanical mode are reached.
+We observe optomechanical spring tuning of the mechanical resonator frequency by tens of kilohertz exceeding its linewidth at cryogenic temperatures.\COMM{ The extreme flexibility of the laser writing process allows for a direct integration of the membrane into the microscopic cavity.} The direct fiber coupling, its scaling capabilities to coupled resonator systems, and the potential implementation of dissipation dilution structures and integration of electrodes make it a promising platform for fiber-tip integrated accelerometers, optomechanically tunable multi-mode mechanical systems, and directly fiber-coupled systems for microwave to optics conversion.